vxern/event_dart/README.md

-# EventEmitter
+# Eventus

 THIS LIBRARY WAS ORIGINALLY CREATED BY DESIGNTURE.

 This project introduces a class to be used as a mixin to allow a class to act as an event emitter to which others can subscribe.
-Several event-related projects existed, but none of them offered the flexibility and simplicity that we wanted, so we created EventEmitter.
+Several event-related projects existed, but none of them offered the flexibility and simplicity that we wanted, so we created Eventus.

-Eventus is a professional implementation of EventEmitter for Dart.
-This is based on the Node.js [EventEmitter][node_event_emitter] enhanced with Dart super power!
+Eventus is a professional implementation of Eventus for Dart.
+This is based on the Node.js [Eventus][node_event_emitter] enhanced with Dart super power!

 ## Installation